 The route went straight up hill over loose rocks

 Along the way I saw two mountain goats and half an hour later a semi-flat piece of ground.
-I ate before pitching my tent in case someone would walk by.
+I ate before pitching my tent, in case someone would walk by.
 With the heat I was more in the mood for ice than rice.
-I also discovered I had no cell phone reception.
 There was no snow insight, except far away on a mountain top.
-I started to get seriously sunburned.
-I had considered bringing sunscreen, but as the weather predictions were sub-20 degrees temperatures and potentially snow it hadn't seemed necessary.
+I started to get sunburned.
+I had considered bringing sunscreen, but as the weather predictions were sub-20 degrees and potentially snow it hadn't seemed necessary.
 Apparently those predictions weren't fully accurate.
 It was quite Bram-ish that I had been worried about my snowshoes and was now in need of sunscreen.

 View towards the sea

 The landscape in Corsica had been very nice thus far, but a bit monotonous.
 I tried to prioritize resting to try to get into a good hiking ritm.